-Summer 2017 is set to be the season of the spritz, and we're ready for a change.
+The drink has been around for years, but summer 2017 is set to be the season of the spritz, and we're ready for a change.

-According to Google Trend data, the Aperol Spritz is currently leading the way in the trendiness charts for Irish summer drinkers.
+According to new Google Trend data, the Aperol Spritz is currently leading the way in the trendiness charts for Irish summer drinkers.

 The drink is at peak popularity, just ahead of gin, and has seen a meteoric rise to fame, as did it's juniper-blended nemesis.

 The distinctive orange drink first became popular back in the 1950s after the aperitif was imported from Italy.

 Vogue has dubbed the drink as the one to watch this summer, but what is in the beverage exactly?

 Well, the distinctive drink is made up of three parts Prosecco, two parts Aperol and one part sparkling water.